oguzy/ovizart/README.md

 This will require Apache restart and settings.py changes.
 A sample file is added with the name ow-settings.py.
 Make your changes according to it.

-After restarting Apache, http://ow.comu.edu.tr or what ever domain you defined should be working fine for you also.
+After restarting Apache, http://ow.comu.edu.tr or whatever domain you defined should be working fine for you, too.